DeepFrame/VisionAI/services/image_grouping/image_face_detection/README.md

 1. Connect to database and query media items where `IsFacesExtracted = FALSE`
 2. For each media file:
    - Detect faces using RetinaFace
-   - Align, crop, and resize faces to 112x112 thumbnails
+   - Crop, and resize faces to 112x112 thumbnails
-   - Save thumbnails to configured `thumbnails/` directory
+   - Save thumbnails to configured `Thumbnails/` directory
    - Update database marking the media item as processed and save thumbnail info
 3. Repeat periodically for continuous processing
 4. Update database:
    - Set `IsFacesExtracted = TRUE`
    - Set `FacesExtractedOn = CURRENT_TIMESTAMP`
-   - Store thumbnail metadata in `ThumbnailStorage` table
+   - Store thumbnail metadata in `Faces` table

 ---